Panagia Episkopi: Iconostasis

-To left and right of the central door are two permanently installed fields consisting of upright flat marble slabs inlaid with an unusual Intarsia technique, with geometric and floral motifs cut into the marble in relief.
+To left and right of the central door are two permanently installed fields consisting of upright flat marble slabs inlaid with an unusual intarsia technique, with geometric and floral motifs cut into the marble in relief.
 The pictures are from the Arab tradition and are supplemented by small birds, swastikas, flowers, palmettes and leaves.
 The wells of the reliefs were originally filled with a red, now darkened mass of wax and mastic.
 In the same technique, marble inlays are also mounted on the pillar trim, connecting panels and the door lintels.
 Two icons are also embedded above the lintels.
 On the left side of the door, the Panagia is depicted with the Child Jesus.
 To the right of the central door is the Christ Pantocrator with the right hand in a sign of blessing and the left holding a closed Evangelion.
-These two icons are modern creations which took the place of 17th century icons which were stolen in 1982.
+These two icons are modern creations which took the place of 17th-century icons that were stolen in 1982.

 The northern and southern portals to the chancel, apart from the load-bearing pillars, are covered with man-sized icons of the archangel Gabriel (left) and Saint Menas (right).
 The icon of Menas is partially inlaid with silverwork.
 The wooden top was created in the 18th century by local artists.
 It shows an architrave with different motifs, including grapes and birds.
 A frieze is cut into it, housing fourteen modern icons showing scenes from the life of Christ.
 The original 17th-century icons showing feasts from the lives of Jesus and Mary were lost in the same theft as the other icons which were stolen in 1982.

 The multiplicity of the decorations of the iconostasis serves as a reminder of the traditions of the golden age of Constantinople.
 They represent an attempt to draw together elements from all Constantinopolitan styles "with a certain nostalgia".
 This leads to a kind of Neo-Justinianism, but transformed into a characteristically Greek style through the technique of marble intarsia.